It’s important, before you begin making gift baskets and gift boxes, to know who will buy. Here’s how to find the perfect gift basket customer.

 - Money when looking for foods and gifts at low prices.
 I even help you uncover what you’re looking for (yes, I look for you!).

-- Stress caused by trying to sell your gift baskets to people who don’t want them.
+- Stress caused by trying to sell your gift baskets and boxes to people who don’t want them.
 I guide you to the right customers.

 The online class has 12 lessons that you receive in six weeks.
 Best of all, you can read the lessons at your leisure, and there’s no homework outside of the work you do for yourself.